-- Submit ofﬁcial transcripts or diplomas from all schools, colleges, and universities previously attended.
-If the student has attended United States colleges/universities, the ofﬁcial transcripts must be mailed directly to the Admissions Ofﬁce.
+- Submit official transcripts or diplomas from all schools, colleges, and universities previously attended.
+If the student has attended United States colleges/universities, the official transcripts must be mailed directly to the Graduate Admissions Office.
 All transcripts, certiﬁcates, or diplomas from institutions outside the United States must be sent to an approved evaluation service for a course by course evaluation by the date required by the Graduate Admissions Office and stated in the acceptance letter, and this date will be prior to arrival at the university.
-A copy of the results should be sent directly to University of Mary Hardin-Baylor from the evaluation service.
+A copy of the results should be sent directly to University of Mary Hardin-Baylor Graduate Admissions Office from the evaluation service.

 - Submit a copy of the passport identification page.
 Passport must show validity at least 6 months from the expected date of enrollment.

 - Submit the following fees (in U.S. dollars): $135 Application Fee (Not refundable).
 The application will not be processed until the application fee is paid.

-When all of the above items have been received from the student, action will be taken by the Ofﬁce of International Student Services.
-An I-20 form cannot be issued until the student has been accepted by the University.
+When all of the above items have been received from the student, action will be taken by the Office of International Student Services.
+An I-20 form cannot be issued until the student has been accepted by the UMHB Graduate School.

 General Academic Requirements

-Students who are seeking a master’s degree, doctoral degree, licensure, or certiﬁcation in an approved program offered by Mary Hardin-Baylor will be considered for admission.
-Students will be allowed to continue in enrollment only if they maintain good academic progress.
-Students are not required to submit a TOELFL or IELTS score, but all students will be tested for English proﬁciency upon arrival.
+Students who are seeking a master’s degree, doctoral degree, licensure, or certiﬁcation in an approved program offered by the University of Mary Hardin-Baylor will be considered for admission.
+Students will be allowed to continue in enrollment only if they maintain good academic progress (a 3.0 U.S. Grade Point Average).
 At the discretion of UMHB, students not meeting minimum standards may be enrolled in additional English as Second Language classes.

 The major international airport serving Central Texas is the Dallas/Fort-Worth International Airport.
 Commuter ﬂights are available from this international airport to the local airports in Killeen (30 miles from campus) and Austin (50 miles from campus).
-Cab transportation may be obtained at the airports.
-Bus transportation to Belton is another option.
+Cab and/or bus transportation may be obtained from these airports to Belton.

 Students are encouraged to carry travelers checks or cashier’s checks.
 Money may be deposited in a local bank.
-Advanced fees, tuition, and room and board must be paid in U.S. dollars or negotiable instruments.
+Advanced fees, tuition, as well as room and board must be paid in U.S. dollars or negotiable instruments.

 Payment of Accounts

 International students applying to graduate programs are eligible for ESOL (English for Speakers of Other Languages) classes.
-Students may submit a TOEFL or an IELTS score as part of the application.
+Students must submit a TOEFL or an IELTS score as part of the application.
 The minimum TOEFL score to enter regular academic classes is at least 100 (iBT) with at least 25 in each category.
-Students submitting IELTS scores of at least 6 in each category may enter regular academic classes.
+Students submitting IELTS scores of at least 7 in each category may enter regular academic classes.
 Students who do not meet these testing requirements will be enrolled in ESOL classes before beginning the graduate program.

 Mail all Correspondence to: